Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Materials and Methods

-Here, $y$ represents the output probability distribution over the possible class labels.
-The sigmoid activation function ensures that the output values sum to one, providing a probabilistic interpretation of the model's predictions.
+Here, $y$ represents the probability distribution of output over possible class labels.
+The Softmax activation provides the probabilistic interpretation of the model's predictions.
 The class with the highest probability is selected as the predicted label $\hat{y}$.

-\subsection{Model Uncertainty Calculation.}
+\subsection{Model Uncertainty Calculation}

-\paragraph{MC-Dropout.} A widely used technique for quantifying uncertainty and introduced by Gal and Ghahramani ~\citep{gal2016dropout}, this method treats dropout regularization as a Bayesian approximation, enabling scalable learning of predictive distributions.
-Traditionally, dropout is applied during training to prevent over-fitting by randomly deactivating neurons, which reduces reliance on specific training data patterns.
-MC Dropout extends this concept by activating dropout during training and testing.
-This approach involves running multiple stochastic forward passes on the same input, effectively generating a predictive distribution.
-The resulting softmax outputs are averaged to form the final prediction while also reflecting the model's uncertainty.